neondatabase/postgresql_anonymizer/docs/concepts.md

    them coherent.

-Please note that **Encryption** and **Hashing** are not considered as anonymization techniques, because they requires additional information (a private key or a salt) and if this information is stolen, then the authentic data can be revealed.
+Please note that **Encryption** and **Hashing** are not considered as anonymization techniques, because they require additional information (a private key or a salt), and if this information is stolen, then the authentic data can be revealed.